 It’s also really useful to get yourself Google or Hubspot certified.
 The Google course can be tough, there are often no one right answers, however, if you do this course, it shows you are willing to keep learning and are up to date with what is happening in the digital marketing space.
-These and other similar online courses, such as the BSc Degrees in digital skills that Digital Skills Academy is providing, show that you are putting in the effort to develop your digital knowledge and expertise and this will help ensure that you can offer more value to a potential employer.
+These and other similar online courses, such as the BSc Degrees that Digital Skills is providing, show that you are putting in the effort to develop your digital knowledge and expertise and this will help ensure that you can offer more value to a potential employer.

 We feel LinkedIn is the most important one, the Facebook for professionals.
 It can be a big problem if your CV doesn’t match your LinkedIn profile, and is not up to date.
 Nearly all employers will check your LinkedIn profile.
 Make sure your skills are up to date.
 Endorsements are important, so make sure it is for relevant skills.
 It’s important to drop the non-relevant ones, and rank them strategically too.

 Social media gives you a great chance to optimise your content.
 If you have a blog or portfolio, it is important to use it to demonstrate your ability.
 You will get found quicker, and recruiters use social media scraping tools to find ideal candidates.

 We categorise digital into two areas, traditional digital activities, and new media trends, such as display ads and video, which are used more and more for digital marketing campaigns.
 Display ads are now cheap, they no longer needs Flash anymore, and can be created with gifs.
 Video is really important now too, you can create content which has a big impact.
 Creating design, display, and the strategy behind it, all of this is and will be important for marketing.